Compensation Model and Compensation Elements

 Performance Bonus (Short-Term Incentive)

-The Performance Bonus is a short-term variable incentive, designed to reward the collective performance of the company (“Group performance”) and the individual performance of the incumbent, over a time horizon of one year.
-This variable compensation allows employees to participate in the company’s success, while being rewarded for their individual performance.
+The Performance Bonus is a short-term variable incentive, designed to reward the collective performance of the company and the individual performance over a time horizon of one year.
+This variable compensation allows executives to participate in the company’s success, while being rewarded for their individual performance.

 The Performance Bonus target (i.e. bonus at 100% target achievement) is reviewed annually and is expressed as a percentage of base salary.
-It amounts to 112% for the CEO and ranges from 50% to 69% for the other members of Group Management.
-Group performance accounts for 60% of the total bonus, while the achievement of individual objectives accounts for 40%.
+It amounts to 100% for the new CEO and ranges from 43% to 75% for the other members of Group Management.
+For the CEO and the four members of Group Management with a global role, Group performance accounts for 90% of the performance bonus, while the achievement of individual objectives accounts for 10%.
+For the other three members of Group Management responsible for a region, Group performance accounts for 70% of the performance bonus, while the achievement of regional objectives accounts for 20% and that of individual objectives for 10% of the performance bonus.

-The performance measures for the Group are proposed by the Nomination and Compensation Committee and approved by the Board of Directors.
-For 2019, they were the same as in previous years:
+The performance measures for the Group are proposed by the Nomination and Compensation Committee andapproved by the Board of Directors.
+The Group performance is measured in two ways:

-EBIT and net sales performance are measured based on an evaluation provided by an independent consulting firm, Obermatt.
-This benchmark compares and ranks Sika against the performance of a selected peer group of 23 companies, all industrial firms which were chosen because they have a comparable base of products, technology, customers, suppliers or investors, and are thus exposed to similar market cycles.
+Relative EBIT and net sales performance are measured based on an evaluation provided by an independent consulting firm, Obermatt.
+This benchmark compares and ranks Sika against the performance of a selected peer group of 22 companies, all industrial firms which were chosen because they have a comparable base of products, technology, customers, suppliers, or investors, and are thus exposed to similar market cycles.

 |PEER GROUP (OBERMATT BENCHMARK)|